-Luckily though, developer Jens L. was apparently facing the same issues as I did, and they created a usable and stable custom component allowing Home Assistant to integrate with TickTick.
-Please note that this integration is a reverse-engineering of the TickTick web app.
+Luckily, though, developer Jens L. was apparently facing the same issues as I did, and they created a usable and stable custom component allowing Home Assistant to integrate with TickTick.
+I would like to point out that this integration is a reverse-engineering of the TickTick web app.
 There is a strong possibility that this integration might stop working at any given moment without any warning.

 An open and documented API would be a great addition to TickTick, and is one I've been waiting for since I began using Home Assistant.
 If you too are wanting to integrate TickTick with Home Assistant in a more official and fully fledged manner, make your voice heard on the TickTick forums.

 What you need to integrate TickTick with Home Assistant